marcpare/frozenflaskblog/pages/mission.md

 This led me to Vashon Island, Seattle, a refuge for hippies and high tech, just a short ferry ride from downtown Seattle.
 There is an extraordinary amount of software work going on in the Greater Seattle Area, spread out over a number of fascinating areas of application&mdash;environment, energy, media, to name a few.
 It is a great hub for innovation on the web, not just restricted to the typical me-too apps from Silicon Valley.

-Currently, I do freelance user interface design and prototyping, helping to accelerate product development, improve usability of web applications, and reduce cost and risk of software projects.
+Currently, I do freelance software work, helping to accelerate product development, improve usability of web applications, and reduce cost and risk of software projects.